shakfu/faustlab/README.md

 All of the above implementations pass a minimal functional test which produces audio given a faust dsp file (`noise.dsp`).

 The `cyfaust` implementation also includes `faust_box.pxd`, `faust_signal.pxd` and an attempt to wrap both the faust box api and the faust signal api using a dual object-oriented and functional approach.
 (This will likely evolve with actual usage).
+There are a couple of basic tests for the box api in the `tests` directory.

 NOTE: this project's code is currently only at a proof of concept stage and is likely to contain a variety of bugs, memory leaks and other irritants...